sendgrid/docs/source/User_Guide/email_activity_feed.md

 The email address field filters with an approximate, or fuzzy search.
 The date field pulls filters events that fit within the precise date range specified.

 {% info %}
-To filter by event type, like in the legacy Email Activity Feed, use [Advanced search](#-Advanced-search), and select Event Type.
+To filter by event type, like in the legacy Email Activity Feed, use [Advanced search](#-Advanced-search), and select Event Type, and choose an event type to filter by.
 {% endinfo %}

 {% anchor H3 %}